odemolliens/bitrise-step-gradle-dependency-checker/README.md

 ## How to use this Step

+**Before using this step**, you must setup [dependency-check-gradle](https://jeremylong.github.io/DependencyCheck/dependency-check-gradle/index.html) on your project because gradle doesn't allow to add dependency on the fly.

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line and call `bitrise run test`.